 To make a collage in PicMonkey:

-- Click Templates on the top nav bar and choose your fave, or go directly to our curated collage collection.
+- Click Templates on the top nav bar and choose your fave, or go directly to our curated collage folder.

 - Replace the sample photos with your own.